GBS-SynBioLab/ode_composer_matlab/README.md

-# Estimating ODE models from time-series data
+# Building ODE models from time-series data

 This toolbox is part of the COSY-Bio project: http://www.cosy-bio.eu/